Just intonation: a general framework

 Clearly, the "non-aligned" version is more pungent than the "aligned" one.

-This choice is based on perceptual experience, namely “pratyakṣa pramāṇa” in Indian epistemology — read page The two-vina experiment.
-We follow an empirical approach rather than searching for an “axiomatic proof”.
-The question is not which of the two options shall be true, but which one produces music that sounds correct.
+This choice is based on perceptual experience, or "pratyakṣa pramāṇa" in Indian epistemology — see The two-vina experiment.
+We take an empirical approach rather than seeking an "axiomatic proof".
+The question is not which of the two options is true, but which one produces music that sounds right.

 Checking the tuning system